Chris Brown Jealous Over Rihanna, Leonardo DiCaprio’s NYFW Get-Together: Couple Dating?

 It’s now believed that Chris Brown feels a certain way about the former love of his life keeping in such close contact with Leonardo while he barely speaks to the “Work” songstress these days.

-An insider shares that Chris Brown would love to have come to the fashion show and shown his support but he doesn’t have that same friendship with Rihanna the way that it used to be and he hates the fact that they’re no longer as close as they used to be.
+An insider shares that Chris Brown would love to have come to the fashion show and shown his support, but he doesn’t have that same friendship with Rihanna the way that it used to be, and he hates the fact that they’re no longer as close as they used to be.

 A source continues to tell Hollywood Life that under these circumstances, it doesn’t seem as if Rihanna is looking to reconcile with Chris Brown anytime soon — even if it was just for a friendship.